VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Supplementary Material

-We evaluate our approach on the COCO-C~\citep{michaelis2019benchmarking} benchmark across five corruption severities and fifteen corruption types.
-Full results are reported in \Cref{tab:coco_c_map,tab:coco_c_map50,tab:coco_c_map75}.
-Compared with PASCAL-C~\citep{michaelis2019benchmarking}, COCO-C contains 80 categories, which makes test-time adaptation (TTA) more challenging.
-Overall, the zero-shot (ZS) YOLO-World baseline degrades consistently as severity increases for nearly all corruptions.
-For certain corruptions, e.g., Gaussian, Shot, Impulse noise, and the Pixelate transform, the baseline mAP can approach zero at high severity, underscoring the need for TTA in vision–language object detection (VLOD).
-TPT and VPT baselines also overfit on this dataset and sometimes perform worse than ZS, highlighting the difficulty of adapting COCO-C. The DPE baseline likewise struggles, with only marginal gains over ZS.
-In several cases, standard entropy minimization is the best-performing baseline and can marginally outperform our method on specific corruptions.
-Our method improves upon the ZS baseline in every setting—mAP, mAP$_{50}$, and mAP$_{75}$—across all corruption types and severities.
-The most noticeable gains are observed within the Digital Corruptions.
-Across severity levels, gains are most pronounced at severities~2–4.
-At severity~1, the improvements are smaller, as the test distribution remains close to the training distribution.
-At severity~5, performance is severely degraded for all methods, making most predictions unreliable, so it is challenging to improve.
-Nonetheless, our approach still yields consistent positive gains over ZS.
-These results demonstrate that the proposed TTA strategy substantially enhances robustness on COCO-C, particularly under moderate corruption, while still providing benefits under extreme distribution shifts.
+For certain corruptions, such as Gaussian noise, shot noise, impulse noise, and pixelation, the baseline mAP approaches zero at high severity, underscoring the need for TTA in vision--language object detection (VLOD).
+The TPT and VPT baselines also overfit on this benchmark and sometimes perform worse than ZS, highlighting the difficulty of adapting to COCO-C. The DPE baseline likewise struggles, yielding only marginal gains over ZS.
+In several cases, standard entropy minimization is the strongest baseline and can marginally outperform our method on specific corruptions.
+Nevertheless, our method improves over the ZS baseline in every setting, including mAP, AP$_{50}$, and AP$_{75}$, across all corruption types and severities.